bjpop/varlap/README.md

 # Optional regions BED file

-Snvly permits the use of an optional input "regions" BED file that specifies genomic regions that may be of interest in your analysis.
+Varlap permits the use of an optional input "regions" BED file that specifies genomic regions that may be of interest in your analysis.
 A typical example might be to supply information about repeat regions, such as those computed by [RepeatMasker](http://www.repeatmasker.org).

 The BED file must contain 4 columns: chromosome, start, end, label.
 The start and end coordinates follow the BED convention of being zero-based and semi-closed.
 The label can be any string that you like.
 Each unique label in this file will result in a column in the output, therefore it is adviseable to avoid having too many unique labels.